Orthopaedic Health and Your Desk Job

 • Use the Pomodoro technique: Work for 25 minutes, then take a 5-minute break — stand, stretch, walk, etc.

 • Hourly stand: Sit-stand desk or a high table.
-Oral stand: Use an item commonly used in the mouth as part of your strength training regimen.

 • Stretching, Strengthening, and Activity Regularly